domfp13/DataEngineering-Checkpoint-Service/README.md

 ## Requirements
 * [Docker](https://hub.docker.com/search/?type=edition&offering=community):
     * This application has been packaged and requires Docker to be run.
-All require dependencies e.g (Oracle client, AWS boto3 libs, pandas, numpy, etc) have been already configured in the main Docker image, this guaranties a very easy to manage and portable code across the Windows/Linux ecosystems.
+All require dependencies e.g (Go AWS SDK, gin-gonic, etc) have been already configured in the main Docker image, this guaranties a very easy to manage and portable code across the Windows/Linux ecosystems.
 * [Git CLI](https://git-scm.com/)
     * This project is using GNU Makefile, to test locally using Windows the Git Bash